BAMUM Bronze "King + Queen" Ancestral Pair (Magbet Chiefdom — Clan Role-Models)

 2. Ritual Function and the Clan Role Models

-As Hornek explicitly documents, these figures — "called queen and king in the local linguistic usage" — operate on two distinct levels:
+As documented by Hornek, these figures — "called queen and king in the local linguistic usage" — operate on two distinct levels:

-- Prestige objects: broadcasting the immense wealth of the Magbet Chiefdom through the expensive medium of bronze
+- Prestige objects: broadcasting the wealth of the Magbet Chiefdom through the expensive medium of bronze

 - Ritually important ancestral figures: serving as role models for the entire clan

-The brass/bronze alloy exhibits a superb, unpolished historical display patina.
-The deep, intricately textured recesses of the royal garments retain dark, stable oxidation and authentic, earthy remnants from the original clay casting core.
+The brass/bronze alloy exhibits a deep, unpolished historical display patina.
+The deep, intricately textured recesses of the royal garments retain dark, stable oxidation and earthy remnants from the original clay casting core.
 The projecting elements — the weapon, the children, and the prominent facial features — exhibit a warm, golden-brown handling polish.
-This specific wear pattern perfectly validates their history as highly prized, revered artifacts that were regularly dusted and handled by the guardians of the Magbet royal treasury.
+This specific wear pattern is consistent with a history as highly prized, revered artifacts that were regularly dusted and handled by the guardians of the Magbet royal treasury.

 Summary

-This spectacular bronze ancestral couple serves as the permanent, metallic embodiment of the Magbet clan's foundational ideals.
-Their flawless casting and rich treasury patina make them museum-grade masterpieces of Grassfields royal veneration.
+This bronze ancestral couple serves as the permanent, metallic embodiment of the Magbet clan's foundational ideals.
+Their detailed casting and rich patina make them significant examples of Grassfields royal veneration.